Jordan-Insinger/CNT4007_Project/README.md

 ## Initial creation
 Follow steps in order:

-1. “tar -xvf P2P.tar”  - to unzip the file.
+1. “tar -xvf 54.tar”  - to unzip the file to the folder named "54".
+2. "cd ./54" - to move to root project directory
-2. “javac *.java” - to initialize all of the java files
+3. “javac *.java” - to compile all needed java files
-3. “Java peerProcess [PEER_ID]” - Will run a file using our peerProcess implementation.
+4. “Java peerProcess [PEER_ID]” - Will run a file using our peerProcess implementation.
+By default, it reads from the folder at "./configFiles/project_config_file_small/project_config_file_small."
+This path can be changed, but new directories with Peer information and configurations must be structured like below: